SDCalvo/mcp-ui-bridge/react-cli-mcp/PLAN.md

-# react-cli-mcp: Project Plan
+# mcp-ui-bridge: Project Plan

 ## 1. Project Goal & Scope

-- **Primary Goal**: To create a tool (`react-cli-mcp`) that enables a Large Language Model (LLM) to interact with React-based web applications through a terminal-like interface using the Model Context Protocol (MCP).
+- **Primary Goal**: To create a tool (`mcp-ui-bridge`) that enables a Large Language Model (LLM) to interact with web applications through a terminal-like interface using the Model Context Protocol (MCP).
 - **Core Functionality**:
-  - Parse a target React application to identify interactive elements and their functionalities.
+  - Parse a target web application to identify interactive elements and their functionalities.
-  - Generate a Command Line Interface (CLI) representation of the React application's interactive parts.
+  - Generate a Command Line Interface (CLI) representation of the web application's interactive parts.
-  - Facilitate communication between the LLM and the React app via this CLI, using MCP for structured data exchange.
+  - Facilitate communication between the LLM and the web app via this CLI, using MCP for structured data exchange.
-- **Initial Scope (Todo App)**:
+- **Initial Scope (Sample Todo App)**:
-  - Successfully parse the existing Todo React application.
+  - Successfully parse the existing Todo sample application.
   - Identify interactive elements (input fields, buttons, checkboxes) based on `data-mcp-*` attributes.
   - Identify data display areas (e.g., lists of items, item content) based on `data-mcp-*` attributes.
   - Expose actions like: